 Can Cookie Bite Hearing Loss be Treated?

-As noted, cookie bite hearing loss is a rare form of sensorineural hearing loss.
-Like most forms of sensorineural hearing loss, this hearing loss involves permanent damage to the inner ear, but the cause of this damage is typically genetics, disease, or an adverse reaction to medication.
+Cookie bite hearing loss is a rare form of sensorineural hearing loss, which is hearing loss characterized by permanent damage to the inner ear.
+In this case, the cause of permanent damage to the inner ear is typically genetics, disease, or an adverse reaction to medication.

 Although aging is not a cause of cookie bite hearing loss, many people incidentally pin aging as the cause because it is often not diagnosed until later in life.
-Symptoms often do not appear until around the age of 30, despite the loss most likely having been present since birth.
+Symptoms often do not appear until around the age of 30, despite the loss likely having been present since birth.

 Because of its varying causes and rarity, few studies have been conducted on this type of hearing loss, and as such, a cure has yet to be identified.
-However, a person with cookie bite hearing loss can still take measures to improve his or her hearing.
+However, a person with cookie bite hearing loss can still take measures to improve his or her hearing abilities.

 Can Hearing Aids help with Cookie Bite Hearing Loss?

 While a cure for cookie bite hearing loss is not yet available, there is hope: Hearing aids that amplify mid-range frequencies will likely improve your hearing.
-While they won't completely restore your hearing, hearing aids can help you to hear more clearly and improve your overall quality of life.
+While they won't completely restore your hearing, hearing aids can help you to hear more clearly and improve your quality of life.

-At Advanced Affordable Hearing, our reasonably priced hearing aids are designed to boost volume and improve high frequency sounds, which offer some mid-frequency improvement as well.
-If you have cookie bite hearing loss, you’ll benefit most greatly from one of these hearing aids:
+At Advanced Affordable Hearing, our reasonably priced hearing aids are designed to boost volume and improve high-frequency sounds, which offer some mid-frequency improvement as well.
+If you have cookie bite hearing loss, you’ll benefit most greatly from one of these types of hearing aids:

 HCZ3—featuring a high-frequency trimpot that allows you to tune the high/mid frequency adjustments to a greater degree.

 HCEQ—includes a greater frequency adjustment control that makes assistance in the mid-frequency range possible.

-To start your journey to improved hearing, you can call one of our friendly representatives right away at 1 (800) 804-0434.
+If you’d like to say goodbye to your hearing problems, call one of our friendly representatives right away at 1 (800) 804-0434 or click here.